 Just off the Oregon coast near Florence, you will find this short but gorgeous hike from Hobbit Beach to Heceta Head.
-The trailhead for the Hobbit Trail will begin at a humble parking pull-out just north of the Heceta Head State Park, and you will need to watch close as you can easily miss it.
+The trailhead for the Hobbit Trail will begin at a humble parking pull-out just north of the Heceta Head State Park, and you will need to watch closely as you can easily miss it.
 You will basically park across the highway at the China Creek Trailhead.

 Just as you cross the road to escape traffic, you will immerse yourself into a deep and luscious coastal forest, lined with Sitka spruce and rhododendrons.
 Not far into the hike you will discover a signed trail junction, where you’ll want to walk left to stay on the Hobbit Trail which will lead you to a beautiful secluded beach.
 Going right here will be a longer hike to Heceta Head.